wmydz1/wechatshop/README.md

 # wechat shop

-weui jquery.
+we use weui jquery.

 weui v1